-A thesis is optional for the academic specializations of Exercise Physiology, Health Education, Sport Management and Sport Pedagogy.
+A thesis is optional for the academic specializations of Athletic Training, Exercise Physiology, Health Education, Sport Management and Sport Pedagogy.
 When elected, the thesis will carry a total of six semester hours.
 It is imperative that students selecting the thesis option contact the HHPR Graduate Program Director to begin this process.
 Once students have enrolled for thesis credit, they must maintain continuous enrollment for one semester hour of thesis during each regular semester, including at least one summer term each year, until the thesis has been accepted by the Graduate Dean.
 Departmental assistance is required for enrollment.
 Credit is awarded only upon completion and approval of the thesis.
 No letter grade is given for completing the thesis.
-Students will not be permitted to initiate the thesis process unless a "B" average has been earned on all graduate work completed and unless admission to candidacy has been approved.